lfaoro/swap/README.md

 ## Disclaimer

-We provide a service (hereinafter referred to as "the Platform") that facilitates the swapping of crypto tokens by integrating third-party services.
+Swapcli.com provides a service (hereinafter referred to as "the Platform") that facilitates the swapping of crypto tokens by integrating third-party services.
 Please be aware of the following:

 - **No Ownership or Custody**: I do not own, hold in custody, or control any of the crypto tokens that are exchanged.
 All transactions occur directly between users through external services.